Robert II of Scotland: King David's captivity

-By 1354 ongoing negotiations for the king's release reached the stage where a proposal of a straight ransom payment of 90,000 marks to be repaid over nine years, guaranteed by the provision of 20 high-ranking hostages, was agreed upon — this understanding was destroyed by Robert when he bound the Scots to a French action against the English in 1355.
-The capture of Berwick together with the presence of the French on English soil jolted Edward III into moving against the Scots — in January 1356 Edward led his forces into the south-east of Scotland and burned Edinburgh and Haddington and much of the Lothians in a campaign that became known as the "Burnt Candlemas".
-After Edward's victory over France in September, the Scots resumed negotiations for David's release ending in October 1357 with the Treaty of Berwick.
-Its terms were that in turn for David's freedom, a ransom of 100,000 marks would be paid in annual instalments over ten years — only the first two payments were completed initially and nothing further until 1366.
-This failure to honour the conditions of the Berwick treaty allowed Edward to continue to press for a Plantagenet successor to David — terms that were rejected by the Scottish Council and probably by Robert himself.
-This may have been the cause of a brief rebellion in 1363 by Robert and the earls of Douglas and March.
-Later French inducements could not bring David to their aid and the country remained at peace with England during his reign.
+By 1354, ongoing negotiations for the king's release reached the stage where a proposal of a straight ransom payment of 90,000 marks to be repaid over nine years, guaranteed by the provision of 20 high-ranking hostages, was agreed upon — this understanding was destroyed by Robert when he bound the Scots to a French action against the English in 1355.
+The capture of Berwick together with the presence of the French on English soil jolted Edward III into moving against the Scots — in January 1356 Edward led his forces into the south-east of Scotland burning Edinburgh and Haddington and much of the Lothians in a campaign that became known as the "Burnt Candlemas".
+After Edward's victory over France in September, the Scots resumed negotiations for David's release, ending in October 1357 with the Treaty of Berwick.
+Its terms were that in return for David's freedom, a ransom of 100,000 marks would be paid in annual instalments over ten years — only the first two payments were made by the Scottish Council and probably by Robert himself.
+This may have resulted in a brief rebellion in 1363 by Robert and the earls of Douglas and March.
+Later French inducements could not bring David to their aid, and the country remained at peace with England during the rest of his reign.